Cognigy/Documentation/docs/en/docs/live-agent/tools/odata-endpoint.md

 Find instructions on how to connect an OData Feed in the [Tableau documentation](https://help.tableau.com/current/pro/desktop/en-gb/examples_odata.htm).

+### Postman and other API Tools

+When connectom from Postman or similar API tools, you must use a GET request to connect to our OData feed.

+{! _includes/ai/odata-read-only.md !}

 ## OData Consumer Ecosystem

 For a full list of available OData Consumer options, [follow the link to Consumers on OData.org](https://www.odata.org/ecosystem/#consumers).